angular/angularfire/docs/install-and-setup.md

 ### 7. Inject `AngularFirestore`

-Open `/src/app/app.component.ts`, and make sure to modify/delete any tests to get the sample working (tests are still important, you know):
+Open `/src/app/app.component.ts`, and make sure to `import 'firebase/firestore';`.
+Also, modify/delete any tests to get the sample working (tests are still important, you know):

 ```ts
 import { Component } from '@angular/core';